markhyams/rb175-todolist/README.md

 Features:
 - Add multiple todo lists
 - Add multiple todo items within each lists
-- Delete todo lists and todo items
+- Delete todo lists
 - Rename todo lists
 - Within a list, mark all todo items as complete
+- Trash todo items to a trash can
+- Restore trashed todo items
 - Completed lists and todo items are pushed to bottom of displayed lists or todo items